 What does Bénédictine taste like?

 The Made in France cocktail is similar to a martini.
 It’s important to stir and mix the ice to dilute the liqueur.
 The cocktail is very similar to what you would think an old fashioned would be.
-You can buy DOM Benedictine here.
+You can buy it here.

 It was such a special experience creating the Made in France Cocktail using Bénédictine in the actual Bénédictine distillery!
 We toured the castle before the class started and learned the history of the building, as well as the distillery, and how Bénédictine is made.